 If you find your new horse has a problem, making him unsuitable for the purpose you bought him, you’re entitled to your money back — even if the horse dealer denies knowledge.

-1. The horse must be of ‘reasonable’ or ‘satisfactory’ quality — for instance, free of defects such as lameness — unless you have prior knowledge and accept the condition.
+1. The horse must be of “satisfactory quality” — for instance, free of defects such as lameness — unless you have prior knowledge and accept the condition.

-2. The new horse must be fit for the purpose for which it was generally sold, or any purpose made known at the time of the agreement.
+2. The horse must be “fit for purpose” – whatever the purpose is for which it was generally sold, or any purpose made known at the time of the agreement.

-3. He must be ‘as described’.
-If your new eight-year-old horse turns out to be over 18, it’s a breach of trading standards.
+3. He must be “as described” at both the point of sale and when delivered or collected.
+So if your new eight-year-old horse turns out to be 18, that’s a breach of the Act.

 If one or all of these criteria are not met, you may be entitled to a full refund or the difference in value between the horse you thought you were buying and the one you got.